frozenarc/react-abstract-table/README.md

 ### Demo implementation of sub-module.

-Go to [demo](https://github.com/frozenarc/react-abstract-table-demo-impl) to check how we can create sub-module independent of each other
+Go to [demo implementation](https://github.com/frozenarc/react-abstract-table-demo-impl) to check how we can create the sub-modules independent of each other